Exmouth has been voted WA's top town of the year and Australia's #8 town, in Wotif's 'Aussie Town of the Year Awards' 2021.

 Camping sites within the National Park are available for a small fee, all of which can be pre-booked online via the Parks & Wildlife website with pre-booking encouraged to avoid disappointment.
 Please drive slowly at dawn and dusk when native wildlife, particularly kangaroos, are most active.

-Exmouth is a 90minute flight with Qantas with double daily flights (weekdays and daily on weekends) or a 1250km (13-hour) drive north of Perth.
+Exmouth is a 90minute flight with Qantas with double daily flights (weekdays and daily on weekends) into Learmonth airport or a 13 hour drive from Perth.

 Car Hire is available from Learmonth airport; we recommend pre-booking your vehicle.
 Don't want to drive?
 There is other options!

 Exmouth Bus Charters provide a shuttle bus service from the airport to your accommodation in Exmouth for a per person fee.